 What your kid is wondering: The rich/poor question goes both ways.
 It's human nature to see others with bigger and better things and wonder why that can't be yours.
 Your child is wondering the same thing that many of us do—he just says it out loud.

 It’s never too early to squash a need to "keep up with the Joneses," and to teach your children gratitude for what they have.
 It's also a good time to shift the focus to all the things money can't buy.

 What to say: “Every adult has a different job, and that gives them a different salary—which means that some families just have more money than others.
-But, we’re very lucky to have what we do.
-I’m so grateful to live in our great home, and to have delicious food to eat.
-And there are some things that money just can’t buy, like having a loving family, traditions we have like the silly songs we sing in our car—those good times are much more important than the kind of car we have.”
+But, we're very lucky to have what we do.
+I'm so grateful to live in our great home and to have delicious food to eat.
+And there are some things that money just can't buy, like having a loving family and traditions we have like the silly songs we sing in our car—those good times are much more important than the kind of car we have.”